Assess Your Requirements

-Wiring runs can be kept short so relatively small gauge wire can be used, an inverter is not required so system cost is lower, and if high efficiency DC fluorescent lights etc. are used then high levels of lighting can be obtained from even small systems.
+Wiring runs can be kept short so relatively small gauge wire can be used, an inverter is not required so system cost is lower, and if high efficiency DC LED lights are used then high levels of lighting can be obtained from even small systems.

-In very large installations, or ones with existing wiring, or where combined with a diesel generator, use of an inverter to supply AC power for conventional lighting may be cost effective.
+In larger installations, or ones with existing wiring, or where combined with a diesel generator, use of an inverter to supply AC power for LED lighting is recommended.

-Many small appliances such as toasters, irons and hair dryers consume very large amounts of power but require very short or infrequent use periods.
+Many other small appliances such as toasters, kettles, irons and hair dryers consume large amounts of power but require very short or infrequent use periods.